U.S. expects China's top trade negotiator to visit 'most likely' this month

 Since the Trump-Xi meeting, China has resumed purchases of U.S. soybeans.
 Buying had slumped after China imposed a 25 percent import duty on U.S. shipments of the oilseed on July 6 in response to U.S. tariffs.

-China has also cut tariffs on U.S. cars, dialled back on an industrial development plan known as "Made in China 2025" and told its state refiners to buy more U.S. oil.
+China has also cut tariffs on U.S. cars, dialed back on an industrial development plan known as "Made in China 2025" and told its state refiners to buy more U.S. oil.

 Earlier this week, China approved five genetically modified crops for import, the first in about 18 months, which could boost its overseas grains purchases and ease U.S. pressure to open its markets to more farm goods.